tonytvo/blog-generator/content/blog/getting-things-done-summary/index.md

     - A framework will be provided to identify and develop leadership.
     - You’ll establish a leadership pipeline.

-  - It’s important to create the links between the people and the strategy and operations.
+  - It’s important to create links between the people and the strategy and operations.
 Establishing this link will encourage people to remain focused and motivated and will keep everyone accountable.

 ### Leaders and those that don’t perform